Ken P's Today in History

 • 1949 - Ladies Figure Skating Championship in Paris won by Alena Vrzanova of Czechoslovakia.

-• 1949 - Men's Figure Skating Championship in Paris won by Richard Button USA.
+• 1949 - Men's Figure Skating Championship in Paris won by Richard Button of USA.

-• 1955 - Ice Dance Championship at Vienna Austria won by J Westwood/Demmy Great Britain.
+• 1955 - Ice Dance Championship at Vienna Austria won by J Westwood/Demmy of Great Britain.

-• 1955 - Ice Pairs Championship at Vienna won by Frances Dafoe and Bowden of CAN.
+• 1955 - Ice Pairs Championship at Vienna won by Frances Dafoe and Bowden of Canada.

-• 1955 - Ladies Figure Skating Championship in Vienna won by Tenley Albright US.
+• 1955 - Ladies Figure Skating Championship in Vienna won by Tenley Albright os the USA.

 • 1955 - Mike Souchak sets PGA 72-hole record of 257.

-• 1956 - Ice Dance Championship at Garmisch won by Pamela Weight/P Thomas Great Britain.
+• 1956 - Ice Dance Championship at Garmisch won by Pamela Weight/P Thomas of Great Britain.

 • 1956 - Ice Pairs Championship at Garmisch won by Schwarz and Oppelt of Austria.

-• 1956 - Ladies Figure Skating Championship in Garmisch won by Carol Heiss USA.
+• 1956 - Ladies Figure Skating Championship in Garmisch won by Carol Heiss of the USA.

-• 1956 - Men's Figure Skating Championship in Garmisch won by H A Jenkins USA.
+• 1956 - Men's Figure Skating Championship in Garmisch won by H A Jenkins of the USA.

 • 1957 - Mary Lena Faulk wins LPGA Saint Petersburg Golf Open.

-• 1962 - Wilt Chamberlain of NBA Philadelphia Warriors scores 67 points vs Saint Louis.
+• 1962 - Wilt Chamberlain of NBA Philadelphia Warriors scores 67 points versus Saint Louis Hawks.

 • 1963 - Toru Terasawa runs world record marathon (2:15:15.8).